-The Sub-Fund aims to invest at least 80% of its net assets in investments that comply with the environmental and social characteristics it promotes, and 15% of these assets are directly invested in sustainable investments.
+The Sub-Fund aims to invest at least 80% of its net assets in investments that comply with the environmental and social characteristics it promotes, and 20% of these assets are directly invested in sustainable investments.

-The remainder of the Sub-Fund's net assets will be invested in derivatives for hedging and/or exposure purposes and/or for efficient portfolio management, as well as in sight deposits, money-market UCITS, money-market instruments and other deposits for liquidity purposes.
+The remainder of the Sub-Fund's net assets will consist of derivative financial instruments, sight deposits, money market funds, money market instruments and other deposits used for hedging and/or exposure purposes and efficient portfolio management, as well as to manage portfolio liquidity or reduce any specific financial risk.